schauveau/lesyd/README.md

 python3 lesyd.py -c config.yaml
 ```

-In case of success, the device state should start being published at regular interval on topic `/lesyd/7c2c67abfd1a/#` with a json payload.
+In case of success, the device state should be published at regular interval on topic `/lesyd/7c2c67abfd1a/#` with a json payload.

 If nothing happens then that probably means that the MQTT server is not properly connected to the device.